Dnzldotexe/Bawat_Patak/README.md

 # Bawat Patak
 Access the demo here -> https://bawat-patak.streamlit.app/
-- Username: admin
+- Username: user
-- Password: admin
+- Password: user

 ## To run the app:
 1. Install the third party packages in the terminal: